LongTu/longtu.github.com/index.md

 ---

 <h4 id='About Long<'>About Long</h4>
 Long is currently working as a Software Engineer in San Francisco Bay Area.
 He graduated with his Masters degree from Carnegie Mellon University.
-He has around 4 years of Software Industry experience.
 His current interests are Distributed Systems, Big Data and Hadoop
 <br />
 Contact Long: <a>longtu12fall@gmail.com</a>
 <br />